Antlar Privacy Policy

 8. Data Security

-We take reasonable steps to protect personal information from misuse, interference, loss, and unauthorised access, modification, or disclosure.
+Antlar takes reasonable steps to protect personal information from misuse, interference, loss, and unauthorised access, modification, or disclosure.
 Our security measures include:

-- encryption of data in transit and at rest
+- encryption of personal information in transit and at rest

-- regular security assessments and monitoring
+- regular security assessments and dependency monitoring

 - staff training on privacy and security obligations